List of Locally Available Foods Suitable for a Daniel Fast.

 How to Begin a Fast

-5 days prior to start of fast:
+5 days prior to

 - Eliminate caffeine, sugar, red meats, dairy products, eggs

 - Limit your diet to fruits and vegetables three to four days before starting fast